Singular values of large non-central random matrices: Introduction

 A result in \cite{Silverstein:1994} reveals that the difference between $\lambda_1$ and $\mu\sqrt{MN}$ is smaller than $O(\sqrt N)$.
 It is shown that

 where $\{Z_N\}$ is tight (i.e. stochastically bounded).
 Notice that the third term converges in distribution to an $N(0,\sigma^2)$ random variable.

-This paper generalizes the result in \cite{Silverstein:1994} by both increasing the rank of the second term on the right of \eqref{tag1.1} and relaxing the assumptions on the entries of $\mC$.
+This paper generalizes the result in \cite{Silverstein:1994} by both increasing the rank of the second term on the right of \eqref{tag1.1} while maintaining the same singular value dominance of this term over the random one, and relaxing the assumptions on the entries of $\mC$.
 The goal is to cover the setting that is motivated by applications to population biology \cite{Patterson2006}, \cite{bryc2013separation}, see also Section \ref{Sect: SNP}.

 We use the following notation.
 We write $\mA\in\calM_{M\times N}$ to indicate the dimensions of a real matrix $\mA$, and we denote by $\mA^*$ its transpose; $[\mA]_{r,s}$ denotes the $(r,s)$ entry of matrix $\mA$. $\mI_d$ is the $d\times d$ identity matrix.
 We use the spectral norm $\|\mA\|=\sup_{\{\vx:\|\vx\|=1\}}\|\mA \vx\|$ and occasionally the Frobenius norm $\|\mA\|_F=\sqrt{\mbox{tr}\mA\mA^*}$.
 Recall that for an $M\times N$ matrix we have